 We also must address our current Student-Loan Debt crisis.
-Too many young Americans are saddled with enormous student-loan debt upon graduating from universities.
+Too many young Americans are saddled with enormous debt upon graduating from universities.
 This debt forces many to find the highest paying jobs in the private sector instead of considering public-service or non-profit work in underserved communities.
-Chris Perri will champion a student-loan forgiveness program that applies to recent graduates who bring their new skills to communities in the greatest need.
+The government should address this problem of equality and opportunity by forgiving the student loans of recent graduates who bring their new skills to communities in the greatest need.

 Interest rates are too high on student loans, with private banking corporations reaping the profits.
 It’s a shame that educating our population has become a for-profit industry for several banking corporations.
 Recognizing education as an investment in our future, the federal government should subsidize all student loans so that no interest accrues while students attend universities.
 The government should also reduce the nominal interest rates on these loans so that they're the equivalent of the inflation rate, effectively instituting a real interest rate of 0%.